Suggest a Songfact / Artistfact

 Album: ? & the Mysterians featuring 96 TearsReleased: 1966Charted:

-"?" was Rudy Martinez, the composer of the song and the band's frontman who wanted to be anonymous.
-At one point he referred to the individual band members only by three-letter names.
+This song was written by "?," the band's frontman who wanted to be anonymous (he's listed on the composer credits as (Rudy Martinez).
+At one point he referred to the individual band members only by three-letter names (at one point, the band was known as XYZ).
 The mystery helped market the group, who wore dark glasses to add to the intrigue.

 The record was taped in a converted living room in Bay City, Michigan.
 The band then had the Texas-based Pa-Go-Go Records press 500 copies so they could distribute them to the DJ's in southern Michigan.
 The song became the most requested record on WTAC Flint, and CKLW out of Windsor, Canada, which went into Detroit.
 Cameo Records, having solvency problems, picked up the record after one of its staffers heard it on CKLW.

 In our interview with ?, he talked about how this song came together: "Little Frank [keyboard player Frank Rodriguez] comes in singing a tune, and I said, 'I've heard that before.
 And I ain't going to do nothing until I've heard where that music and the title of it comes from.'
 He played it for like 45 minutes.
 Everybody's getting mad.
 And then all of a sudden it dawned on me, I said, 'Oh, I know where I heard that.
 I wrote that song long time ago.'